cloudfoundry/bbs/doc/lrps.md

 ## Monitoring Health

 It is up to the consumer to tell Diego how to monitor an LRP instance.
+An ActualLRP instance begins in an unhealthy state (`CLAIMED`).

+If provided, Diego uses the `check_definition` property to create application health check processes.
+The `checks` list in `check_definition` represent liveness health checks.
+Each check is configured with `interval_ms` and `request_timeout_ms` for HTTP type health checks or `connection_timeout_ms` for TCP type health checks.
+Health check process will be running along side application process and based on configuration it will poll the port or an endpoint.
+If polling succeeds application instance is considered as healthy and LRP transitions to `RUNNING` state.

+Additionally, `readiness_checks` might be configured in `check_definition`.
+For each readiness check a health check process is running along side application process and liveness health check process.
+If readiness health check succeeds, actual LRP field `routable` field is marked as `true` and `StartActualLRP` request will updated the LRP state in BBS which will emit an event for the router to advertize this application instance as a backend for application routes.
+If readiness health check fails `routable` field is set to `false`, eventually removing application instance from backends list for application routes.

-If provided, Diego uses the `monitor` action to ascertain when an LRP is up.
+If `check_definition` is not provided, Diego falls back to deprecated `monitor` action to ascertain when an LRP is up for backwards compatibility.

-Typically, an ActualLRP instance begins in an unhealthy state (`CLAIMED`).
 At this point the `monitor` action is polled every 0.5 seconds.
 Eventually the `monitor` action succeeds and the instance enters a healthy state (`RUNNING`).
 At this point the `monitor` action is polled every 30 seconds.
 If the `monitor` action subsequently fails, the ActualLRP is considered crashed.
 Diego's consumer is free to define an arbitrary `monitor` action - a `monitor` action may check that a port is accepting connections, or that a URL returns a happy status code, or that a file is present in the container.
 In fact, a single `monitor` action might be a composition of other actions that can monitor multiple processes running in the container.

 Normally, the `action` action on the DesiredLRP does not exit.
 It is possible, however, to launch and daemonize a process in Diego.
 If the `action` action exits succesfully Diego assumes the process is a daemon and continues monitoring it with the `monitor` action.
 If the `action` action fails (e.g. exit with non-zero status code for a `RunAction`) Diego assumes the ActualLRP has failed and schedules it to be restarted.

 Finally, it is possible to opt out of monitoring.
-If no `monitor` action is specified then the health of the ActualLRP is dependent on the `action` continuing to run indefinitely.
+If no `check_definition` or `monitor` action is specified then the health of the ActualLRP is dependent on the `action` continuing to run indefinitely.
 The ActualLRP is considered `RUNNING` as soon as the `action` action begins, and is considered to have failed if the `action` action ever exits.

 > Note that Diego does not currently stream back logs for processes that daemonize.